Metroid: Samus Returns Review

 While Metroid: Samus Returns returns to the series’ roots with traditional gameplay and upgrades, the title also introduces four new Aeion abilities.
 The Scan Pulse is the first of these and allows Samus to easily discover hidden pathways and secrets.
 The Scan Pulse caused controversy amongst hardcore fans when it was announced pre-launch, but the game doesn’t require it for completion, so you can ignore it if you wish.
 We won’t spoil the other three Aeion abilities, but we found ourselves using them much more than we initially thought we would.

 The power of the 3DS means SR388 has never looked so beautiful, and there are times when we simply stopped to appreciate the level of detail and variety in the gorgeous backdrops.
-From futuristic Chozo laboratories to crystalised caverns, the game is huge, and boasts the largest game world of any Metroid title with the exception of the Prime Trilogy.
+From futuristic Chozo laboratories to lava pools, the game is huge, and boasts the largest game world of any Metroid title with the exception of the Prime Trilogy.
 Despite its size, Metroid: Samus Returns also maintains an unnerving feeling of isolation (another hallmark of the series) throughout, voice acting from Other M has gone, and there’s no Prime-like scan ability, it’s just you, your trusty arm cannon, and your foes.

 Traversing SR388’s stunning locations is also a pleasant and fast-paced experience thanks to generally improved gameplay and the 3DS’ analogue stick which allows you to fire freely at any angle.
 Unlike past 2D entries, Samus is able to switch directions during jumps, use laser sight to target enemies precisely, and counter enemies using a new melee counterattack ability which deals critical damage.
 The counterattack ability takes a while to master, but is a useful addition to your armoury.
 That being said, the melee counter requires Samus to be stood still, which awkwardly slows combat down, and it feels too overpowered; there were times when five missiles weren’t enough to kill even the most basic of enemies, but a melee attack would kill it in one hit.